 The charter of Phi Beta Kappa at the University of North Dakota was granted in 1913.
 In the spring of 1914, the chapter was officially installed.
 Phi Beta Kappa promotes academic achievement and potential members must demonstrate high academic ability and meet stringent grade point requirements.
 In addition to seeking members, Phi Beta Kappa launched such intellectual mediums as the Visiting Scholars Program, in which it sought to broaden the knowledge of all university students.

-The financial records date from 1914 to 1986.
-The Treasurer's Report lists the chapter's financial condition year by year from 1914 to 1967.
+The financial records, 1914-1986, include treasurer reports, which list the chapter's financial condition annually from 1914 to 1967.
 The financial records, 1914-1965, contain, for the most part, receipts for registration fees and Phi Kappa Key receipts.
 The financial records from 1966 to 1986 contain a far greater number of receipts, including bank statements, deposit slips, and limited tax information.

 The correspondence files, 1907-1992, include correspondence dealing with the formation of the chapter, university correspondence, and correspondence from the national office; also included is correspondence with the chapter secretary, the majority of which is with the national office.

 The Triennial Council Records include correspondence relating to selection of delegates, location of meetings, financial considerations, and delegate's manuals.

 Phi Beta Kappa publications include the Phi Beta Kappa Key (Chester Fritz Library holds hard bound volumes of the Key, 1910-1931), the Phi Beta Kappa Bulletin, which documents meetings of the organization on a national level, and the Key Reporter, the national newsletter.